UPPMAX/naiss_file_transfer_course/docs/sessions/login_terminal/README.md

 !!!- info "Learning objectives"

-    - Practice using the UPPMAX documentation
+    - Practice using the documentation of your HPC center
     - Understand what a console environment is
     - Understand what a terminal is
     - Understand what a prompt is
     - Understand that after login, one is on a login node
     - If needed: has installed an SSH client
         - Windows: MobaXTerm
-    - Can log in to the console environment using a terminal with X forwarding
+    - Can log in to the console environment using a terminal
-    - Can determine if X forwarding works

 ???- question "For teachers"

     Teaching goals are:

-    - Learners have practiced using the UPPMAX documentation
+    - Learners have practiced using the documentation of their HPC cluster
     - Learners understand what a console environment is
     - Learners understand what a terminal is
     - Learners understand what a prompt is
     - Learners understand that after login, one is on a login node
     - If needed, learners have installed an SSH client
         - Windows: MobaXTerm
-    - Learners have logged in to the console environment using a terminal with X forwarding
+    - Learners have logged in to the console environment using a terminal

+    Teaching non-goals are:
-    - Learners have determined if X forwarding works
+    - Use X forwarding

     Lesson plan: